unicrons/terraform-aws-organization-iam-role/README.md

 # Usage

 Create a CloudFormation template with your desired IAM Role and Policies.
-Define al your variables as template parameters.
+Define all your variables as template parameters.
 You can see an example of a template file [here](./example/role.yaml).

 ```hcl
 data "aws_caller_identity" "this" {}